Frequently Asked Questions

 Prices are given in US dollars, unless otherwise noted.
 Be aware that we use the American format when abbreviating dates: for example, 3/4/06 indicates March 4, 2006.

 Not often, but occasionally.
-In the past, when the exchange rate was much less favorable for Canadians, Disney occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, for both Walt Disney World and Disneyland, particularly in the off-season.
+In the past, when the exchange rate was much less favorable for Canadians, Disney occasionally offered “at par” specials on vacation packages, hotel rooms and tickets, for both Walt Disney World and Disneyland, particularly in the off-season, but those haven’t shown up for several years.

 Canadians can book the US offers.
 The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from Canada.